galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >        - *"Minimum TSS enrichemnt score required for a cell to pass filtering"*: `10.0`
 >        - *"Maximum number of counts required for a cell to pass filtering"*: `100000`
 >
-> 2. Rename the generated file to `Anndata 5k PBMC TSSe filtered` or add the tag `filtered` to the dataset
+> 2. Rename the generated file to `Anndata 5k PBMC TSSe filtered` or add the tag {% icon galaxy-tags %} `filtered` to the dataset
 > 3. {% icon galaxy-eye %} Inspect the general information of the `.h5ad` output
 >
 >    > <question-title></question-title>